Scandi Sleep logo Navy blue crescent moon and stars icon

 ✅ Two doonas, one bed.
 The simple trick to saving your sleep and your sanity.

-What Is the Scandinavian Sleeping Method?
+What is the Scandinavian Sleep Method?

 In most Nordic countries, it’s completely normal for couples to share a bed, but not a doona.
 Instead, each person sleeps under their own single quilt, side-by-side.